New Features in Animate CC

 To create an animated sequence, you need to add poses to the Timeline.
 To start you will set the beginning pose of the shape man in Frame 1.
 In Frame 50 you will add a keyframe.
 This becomes the end pose of the shape man.
 You will then gradually move the bones of the shape man to change the poses.
 Each change in pose will be added to the Timeline to make it look like the shape man is dancing.

 - Click and drag the bones until the shape man is in the desired start pose.
 Look at the Timeline.
 Notice that there is a layer above Shape Man.
 It is an Armature layer.
 The poses go on this layer.

 - Right click inside Frame 50 of the Armature layer.
 Select Insert Pose.

 - Select Frame 5 in the Armature layer.
 Click and drag the arms and legs to change the pose.

 - Select Frame 10 in the Armature layer.
 Click and drag the arms and legs slightly to change the pose again.
 Another keyframe is automatically added.

 - Continue to select Frames in the Timeline and alter the poses of the shape man.

 - Drag the playhead or press ENTER to watch the animation.

-Learn more about the Bone Tool, Paint Brush Tool, and more as you create an animated space story about a travelling alien in TechnoAnimate.
-Read about this technology project here.
+Learn about the Bone Tool, Paint Brush Tool, and more as you create an animated space story about a travelling alien in TechnoAnimate.
+Read all about this technology project, view an excerpt from the teacher guide, and see a skill summary here.
 TechnoKids has updated TechnoAnimate for the LATEST version of Animate CC (version 2018).